dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 A `least` or `greatest` token between `export` and `predicate` is a bit ambiguous: it can be either the name of the export set or associated with the `predicate` declaration.
 The parser associates it with the `export`.
-To avoid this error do not put the `least` or `greatest` token on the same line as the `predicate` token.
+To avoid this warning do not put the `least` or `greatest` token on the same line as the `predicate` token.
 If you intend for the `least` to go with the predicate, change the order of the declarations.